DataworkzDE/dataworkz-site/content/english/career/_index.md

 ---
-title: Werken bij Dataworkz
+title: Work at Dataworkz
 bg_image: images/backgrounds/page-title.jpg
 image: images/career/hero.jpg
 description: ''

 ---
-## WIJ ZOEKEN

-Gedreven Data Engineers  die het verschil kunnen maken bij onze klanten.
-Bij Dataworkz werken Data Engineers en Data Scientists die het leuk vinden om in een jong bedrijf kansen te pakken en samen met  _vakgenoten_  te werken aan prestaties van formaat.
-Wij zijn Professionals die  communicatief sterk  zijn, in agile projecten willen werken bij toonaangevende klanten, deel willen uitmaken van een leuk team van experts, graag  _kennis delen_  en beloond willen worden op hun waarde.

-Ben jij dat ook?

-## WIJ VRAGEN
+## DATAWORKERZ

-In de rol van _Data Engineer_  ben je verantwoordelijk voor het opzetten en onderhouden van data landschappen en het ophalen, verwerken, bewerken en beschikbaar maken van de inhoud van deze landschappen.
-Je werkt samen met veel stakeholders om zo tot een schaalbare, betrouwbare en flexibele oplossing te komen waar makkelijk mee gewerkt kan worden.
-Als  _Data Engineer_  heb jij het volgende:

-* Uitstekende programmerskills in Python, Golang, Java, Scala (4+ jaar).
-Jij weet alles over de zin en onzin van OO design patterns en functioneel programmeren.
+We are a trusted partner for Data Engineering and Data Science for well-known companies who are leaders in their respective industries.
+We are passionate professionals who want to help companies with their innovating projects.
+At Dataworkz, you will work with driven data engineers who wants to make a difference with the projects they are working on.
+We are strong communicators and we lovee to share our knowledge; but above all, we take work hard, play hard very seriously!

+Sounds interesting?

+## Is this you?

+Working as a Data Engineer, you will be responsible for setting up and maintaining data landscapes and to make the contents of these landscapes available.
+You will be working with shareholders to create scalable, reliable and flexible solutions that are easy to work with.
+We certainly won’t expect you the bring ALL parts of the following skill-set.
+Your future fellow engineers all have their strengths.
+That’s what makes Dataworkz a great place to work and learn.
+It would however be great if you bring some of the following skills:

+* Solid programming skills like Python, Golang, Java or Scala.
+You know your way around functional programming and OO design patterns
-* Grote ervaring met het realiseren van data en machine learning pipelines
+* Creation data and machine learning pipelines
-* Ervaring met het ontwikkelen van schaalbaren en performanten oplossingen in de cloud (OpenShift, Azure, AWS, GCP, Kubernetes)
+* Developing scalable and high-performance cloud solutions like OpenShift, Azure, AWS, GCP, or Kubernetes
-* Ervaring in ontwikkelen en configuratie van CI/CD oplossingen on premise en in de cloud (Jenkins, Gitlab, TFS, Azure DevOps, MLFlow)
+* Configuring and developing on premise and cloud-based CI/CD solution (Jenkins, Gitlab, TFS, Azure DevOps, MLFlow)
-* Kennis van big dataprocessing (Spark,  Kafka, Flink, AWS Kinesis, Azure Event Hub) en flow development (Airflow, Nifi)
+* Knowledge of big data processing like Spark, Kafka, Flink, AWS Kinesis, Azure Event Hub and flow development (Airflow, Nifi)
-* Kennis van big data storage (zoals HDFS, Hive, HBASE, Cassandra, MongoDB, Neo4J, FlockDB) en bijhorende technieken (SQL, Graph, Document
+* Knowledge of big data storage (like HDFS, Hive, HBASE, Cassandra, MongoDB, Neo4J, FlockDB) and the appropriate techniques (SQL, Graph, Document)
-* Kennis van search engines (ElasticSearch)
+* Search engine experience (ElasticSearch)
-* Toepassen van Machine Learning en technieken
+* Familiarity with Machine Learning techniques
-* Ervaring met moderne Datawarehouse oplossingen (Snowflake, AWS Redshift)
+* Knowledge of modern Datawarehouse solutions (Snowflake, AWS Redshift)

-## WIJ BIEDEN

-* Innoverende projecten bij toonaangevende opdrachtgevers
-* Een uitdagende baan in een jong groeiend bedrijf
-* Een omgeving waar je het echt samen met elkaar het bedrijf maakt
-* Een team van vakgenoten, waarbij samenwerken, kwaliteit en plezier centraal staat
-* Een inspirerende werkomgeving waarin jouw eigen inbreng gewaardeerd en beloond wordt  (en eigenlijk gewoon een must is)
-* Zeer aantrekkelijk salaris, riante bonusregeling gecombineerd met een uitgebreid pakket aan secundaire voorwaarden.
+## What we offer

+* A challenging career with a young growing company
+* Innovating projects where you can show off your skills and learn new ones
+* Personal and technical growth through internal and external training/certificates
+* An inspiring culture where own initiative is valued and rewarded (and kind of is requested)
+* An extensive team of international data rock stars where it is all about collaboration, quality and having fun
+* Team events, both technical and just for fun.
+We love to bring the families!
+* A great salary, significant bonus agreement (we all benefit) and an extensive package of benefits.